DashBookProject/Plotly-Dash/Bonus-Content/Components/buttons.md

 at the bottom of this article.

-This article will focus on the `html.Button` component from Plotly, and easy ways to style a button using the `dbc.Button` from the `dash-bootstrap-components` library or the `dmc.Button` from the `dash-mantine-components` library.
+This article will focus on the `html.Button` component from Plotly, and easy ways to style a button using the `dbc.Button` from the dash-bootstrap-components library or the `dmc.Button` from the dash-mantine-components library.

-A Button is an element a user can click on to take action in an app such as submit a form or generate a report.We will show you how to make the button interactive with callbacks, but first we will focus on the style.
+A Button is an element a user can click on to take action in an app such as submit a form or generate a report.
+We will show you how to make the button interactive with callbacks, but first we will focus on the style.